How to Start a Vlog: The Definitive Guide 2018

 With how competitive YouTube is nowadays, you should probably go with very narrow niches and grow up from there.

-That is why it’s really important to start with something you’re deeply interested about.
+That is why it’s really important to start with something you’re deeply interested in.
 It’s all about loving to record videos about it all the time.

 After a while, you can start creating videos for other “shoulder” niches.
 Since your subs will have a connection with you already, you will be able to make them interested in new topics.
 And with that you will gain new subs that love that new subject.